moleculerjs/moleculer/README-draft.md

 broker.start();
 ```

-In the individual files you can create the Service instance.
+In the individual files also you can create the Service instance.
 In this case you need to export a function.
 ```js
 // Export a function, what the `loadService` will be call with the instance of ServiceBroker module.exports = function(broker) {